Tennis at the 2012 Summer Olympics: Summary

-In the women's singles tournament, Serena Williams defeated Maria Sharapova while losing only one game in the final for the gold medal and her sixth major event win at Wimbledon, having won the ladies' singles tournament at The Championships less than three weeks earlier as well as in 2002, 2003, 2009 and 2010.
+In the women's singles tournament, Serena Williams defeated Maria Sharapova while losing only one game in the final for the gold medal and her sixth major event win at Wimbledon, having won the ladies' singles tournament at The Championships four weeks earlier as well as in 2002, 2003, 2009 and 2010.
 She also defended her women's doubles title alongside her sister Venus Williams, who had won singles gold in Sydney in 2000.
 With her singles gold, she became the second female player to win a career singles Golden Slam—Olympic gold in addition to the Australian Open, the French Open, Wimbledon and the US Open, with the first being Steffi Graf in 1988 after she won all five events that year (a feat not yet matched by another player, male or female.)
 Williams also became the first player in history, male or female, to win the career Golden Slam in both singles and doubles (the Williams sisters had already completed their career doubles Golden Slam at the 2001 Australian Open, joining Pam Shriver in Seoul in 1988 and Gigi Fernández at the 1993 Australian Open.
 However, Serena and Venus joined Gigi Fernández as the only three women to have completed the career doubles Golden Slam twice.)
 Furthermore, the Williams sisters also became the first four-time gold medalists in Olympic tennis history.